Featured Post

 Key Features:

-- Abstract-to-Table: Elicit's standout feature.
-You can ask a research question, and it will find relevant papers, then create a summary table with columns for things like "Main Findings," "Methodology," or "Participant Count."
+• Abstract-to-Table: Elicit's standout feature.
+Ask a research question, and it finds relevant papers, then creates a summary table with columns for "Main Findings," "Methodology," or "Participant Count."

-- Direct Source Links: Every single claim or summary is directly linked to the source paper, dramatically reducing the risk of AI "hallucinations" and making verification simple.
+• Direct Source Links: Every claim or summary is directly linked to the source paper, dramatically reducing the risk of AI "hallucinations."

 Workflow in Action:

-A PhD student studying renewable energy policy asks Elicit, "What are the main barriers to solar panel adoption in developing countries?"
-Elicit scans thousands of papers and returns a table summarizing the top 20 most relevant ones.
-The student can instantly see that "high upfront costs" and "lack of government incentives" are recurring themes, saving weeks of manual reading.
+A PhD student asks Elicit, "What are the main barriers to solar panel adoption in developing countries?"
+Elicit scans thousands of papers and returns a table.
+The student instantly sees that "high upfront costs" and "lack of government incentives" are recurring themes, saving weeks of manual reading.

 Limitations and What to Watch Out For: